 - Keep exposure to new things short and make sure you remove the kitten from the new sound or sight if they become frightened.

 If your kitten seems fearful or anxious, take the training at a slower pace.
 Always reward good behaviour and ignore unwanted behaviours.
-Being consistent will help teach your kitten which behaviours get him attention and treats, and which behaviours will not get a reward.
+Being consistent will help teach your kitten which behaviours get them attention and treats, and which behaviours will not get a reward.